How to Scrape Data From Trulia: Code and No-Code Approach

 This section will guide you through the steps to set up and use the scraper.

-- Go to the Trulia Scraper by ScrapeHero Cloud in the marketplace.
+2. Go to the Trulia Scraper by ScrapeHero Cloud.

-- The scraper will start fetching data for your queries, and you can track its progress under the Jobs tab.
+7. The scraper will start fetching data for your queries, and you can track its progress under the Projects tab.

-- You can also export the real estate data into an Excel spreadsheet from here.
-Click on the Download Data, select “Excel,” and open the downloaded file using Microsoft Excel.
+9. You can also pull Trulia data into a spreadsheet from here.
+Just click on Download Data, select Excel, and open the downloaded file using Microsoft Excel.

 If you’re unsure as to why you should scrape Trulia, here are a few use cases where this data would be helpful: